notcutty/SprintBot/README.md

 # Contributions

 Pull requests are alweays welcome.
+Feel free to add issues on the issue tracker as well.
 If you're not a programmer, you can still contribute by joining the official SprintBot development Discord server to make suggestions or report bugs in the #development channel.

 Official SprintBot development Discord: https://discord.gg/HJeG5u7